george-hawkins/arf-drone/README.md

 It's fairly obvious how important such sensors must be for a drone - if you'd like to experiment with such sensors (and with the MCU) then see the [IMU and MCU section](notes.md#imc-and-mcu) on the notes page.

+Note: if the IMU has a compass you might wonder why the GPS module also has one.
+The GPS module is normally raised away from the main body of the drone, on a mast, in order to isolate it from electrical noise - this noise is also an issue for the IMU's compass so, if present, the compass of the GPS module is used in preference.

+The flight controller is often also called the autopilot but this shouldn't confuse you into thinking it's just needed for autonomous flight - it's handling tasks like controlling the speed of the individual motors, via the ESCs, irrespective of whether a preprogrammed path is being followed or someone is directing the drone from the ground.

 There are many flight controllers but as noted above I wanted an open source hardware implementation.
 I chose the Pixhawk flight controller which is covered in the next section.

-Note: the flight controller is often also called the autopilot.

 Pixhawk
 -------